top of page

 Hours | 11:00–18:00 (Open every day during the exhibition period)

-Atsuhiko Suematsu Gallery is pleased to present Further Than, a group exhibition featuring six artists.
+At Atsuhiko Suematsu Gallery, we are pleased to present Further Than, a group exhibition featuring six artists.

-In In Orbit, the names of astronauts are arranged like film credits, where the sequence of names—symbolizing human achievement—simultaneously creates a light distance as a citation of form.
-In The Great Bear, a subway map is transformed into another system, and in Name Painting, a portrait is constituted through “names.”
-In these works, the memory and structures that support the image come to the fore rather than the image itself.
+In In Orbit, the names of astronauts are arranged like film credits; the sequence of names, symbolizing human achievement, simultaneously creates a light conceptual distance through its citation of form.
+In The Great Bear, a subway map is transformed into an alternative system, while in Name Painting, portraiture is constituted through “names.”
+In these works, the memory and structures that support images are foregrounded over the images themselves.

-Positioned at a time when information was rapidly becoming networked, Patterson’s act of fixing essential structures such as names and classifications onto large canvases in deliberately simple forms appears, from today’s perspective, to occupy a distinctive and striking position.
+Spanning a period in which information rapidly became networked, Patterson’s act of fixing essential structures such as names and classifications onto large canvases in deliberately simple forms appears, from today’s perspective, to occupy a striking and singular position.

-In particular, Patterson’s “Name Painting” series has been continuously introduced in Japan since the 1990s by galleries such as Kojioh Gallery (Nagoya) and Roentgenwerke (Tokyo).
-These presentations strongly resonated with the growing interest in conceptual art and text-based practices in Japan at the time.
+In particular, Patterson’s “Name Painting” series has been continuously introduced in Japan since the 1990s by galleries such as Koji Ogura Gallery and Roentgenwerke.
+These presentations resonated strongly with the interest in conceptual art and text-based practices in Japan at the time.

-This exhibition centers on Patterson’s works while presenting, alongside them, the practices of five Japanese artists whom the gallery has continuously introduced.
+This exhibition places Patterson’s works at its core, alongside the practices of five Japanese artists whom the gallery has continuously presented.

-Shinji Ogawa (b.
-1959), an artist who was also active in Nagoya during the same period as Patterson, will re-present Reading (2008).
-This photographic work, grounded in a conceptual framework, expresses time and space simultaneously, and is positioned here in dialogue from a Japanese perspective.
+Shinji Ogawa, who was also active in Nagoya during the same period as Patterson, will present Reading (2008) once again.
+This work, a conceptually driven photographic piece that expresses time and space simultaneously, engages in dialogue from a Japanese perspective.

-Their practices derive portraits, images, distance, and time from thought and relationships, realized through their respective methods.
+Their practices derive portraiture, images, distance, and time from thought and relational structures, each employing their own methods.

-While their materials and approaches differ, a clear commonality can be found in their orientation toward the structures underlying visible images.
+While their materials and approaches differ, a clear commonality can be found in their orientation toward the structures that lie behind visible images.

 As the French anthropologist Claude Lévi-Strauss suggested, culture always has both a front and a back.
 Behind what we see lies a network of relations that often escapes conscious awareness.

-“Further than” does not simply mean to move beyond something, but rather poses the question of how much distance one can take from one’s current position.
-By shifting our focus from physical to mental distance, this exhibition attempts to reconsider—through art—the structural practices of the period around the 1990s and their transformation into contemporary modes of thought.
+“Further than” does not simply mean to go beyond something; rather, it asks how much distance we can take from the position we currently occupy.
+By shifting our attention from physical to mental distance, this exhibition attempts to reconsider—through art—the structural practices around the 1990s alongside contemporary modes of reconfiguring thought.

 View